imanuelcostigan/RSQLServer/README.md

 devtools::install_github('imanuelcostigan/RSQLServer')
 ```

-NB: This package has only been tested on Windows 7 x64 (>= 6.1).
-However this package rests on the cross-platform jTDS driver.
+NB: This package has been tested on Windows 7 x64 (>= 6.1) and OSX.

 ## Config file